panva/jose/docs/jwks/remote/variables/jwksCache.md

 > code.

 This option is intended for cloud computing runtimes that cannot keep an in memory cache between their code's invocations.
-Use in runtimes where an in memory cache between requests is available is not desirable.
+The supplied writable object seeds the resolver's cache and is updated with `jwks` and `uat` after a successful fetch; persist it whenever `uat` changes.
+Using this in runtimes that can keep an in-memory cache between requests is not desirable.

 When passed to [createRemoteJWKSet](../functions/createRemoteJWKSet.md) this allows the passed in object to: